 Is Customer Service a Sales Function or an Operations Function?

 Make-to-order manufacturers have a protocol for order changes; however, customer service and operations have different opinions of what the protocol should be.
 The resulting friction causes inefficiency at best.
 At worst, billing mistakes and quality control damage revenues and customer satisfaction.
 Customer Relationship Management (CRM) can structure interactions objectively and solve these conflicts.
-CRM implementation is one aspect of the transition from rigid organization to dynamic, process-driven business.
+CRM integration is one aspect of the transition from rigid organization to dynamic, process-driven business that can help lay issues like this to rest.

 CONFLICTS OF INTEREST | CONFLAGRATION

 The conflict arises because each division serves very different success metrics.
-Customer service representatives might claim customer satisfaction, for instance, whereas operations serve quality assurance,
+Customer service representatives might claim customer satisfaction, for instance, whereas operations serves quality assurance, safety protocols, etc. There are plenty of instances where both interests cannot be served at the same time.

 The organization can say how it should respond in any given scenario.
 The customer service agent confirms the request and asks for the appropriate information.
 In most cases, this information is relayed through operations – either through a manager, or by consulting the production calendar.
 Made-to-order, B2B manufacturers often need to complicate this point because products are highly variable, and seemingly simple requests can sometimes lead to excessive time constraints or hidden costs.
 But for customer service, the protocol to ensure a thoughtful answer to the request is merely an instruction, more like a recipe than a real dessert.